EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 }
 ```

-To create a new record or update it, if it already exists, call the `put` method defined by the `kv_table` class.
+To create a new record or update it, if it already exists, call the `put` method defined by the `kv::table` class.

 ```cpp
 void upsert(name account_name, std::string first_name, std::string last_name, std::string street, std::string city, std::string state) {